 Microgreens are a valuable addition to anyone’s diet, and black oil sunflower seeds stand as one of the most beneficial of the bunch.
 Heavily featured in trail mix, bread, and nutrition bars, black sunflowers offer an extensive array of benefits.

-Packed full of wholesome fats and unique plant compounds, the black oil sunflower sprout is filled with a rich flavor that is often lacking in other micro-seeds, which makes them one of the best tasting microgreens.
+Packed full of wholesome fats and unique plant compounds, this results in one of the best tasting microgreens.
+The black oil sunflower sprout is filled with a rich flavor that is often lacking in other micro-seeds.

-High in both vitamin E and selenium, sunflower seeds function as antioxidants that protect the body against a host of chronic diseases.
-Additionally, these microgreen sprouts also boast a collection of plant-based nutrients, including phenolic acids and flavonoids, both of which protect cells from free radical damage.
+High in both vitamin E and selenium, sunflower seeds protect the body against a host of chronic diseases.
+Additionally, these microgreen sprouts also boast a collection of plant-based nutrients.
+This includes phenolic acids and flavonoids, both of which protect cells from free radical damage.

 It’s not just the increased vitamin E that makes sunflower shoots so desirable though.
 High levels of vitamin B and zinc promote fertility in both men and women, as well as a healthier incubation period for babies.

 Black sunflowers house a great deal of microgreen benefits and are also one of the easiest micro-sprouts to grow.
-That combined with their vibrant taste makes black oil sunflower seeds the ideal way to increase your wellbeing and boost your immune system.
+That combined with their vibrant taste makes black oil sunflower seeds the ideal way to boost your immune system.